jkup/jonkuperman.com/content/blog/content-diet/index.md

 ## What is your upper limit?

 I'm not a huge fan of life hacking or self help content.
 But, the theory of maximum taste resonated with me.
 Also, surrounding myself with amazing books sounds like a fun idea!
 What do you all think?
 Do you believe in David's theory?
 What do you to do improve your content diet?
-Message me on [Twitter](https://twitter.com/jkup), I'd love to hear your thoughts!
+Message me on <Anchor title="Twitter" url="https://twitter.com/jkup" />, I'd love to hear your thoughts!